More popular than Jesus

-Lennon's comments incited protests and threats, particularly throughout the Bible Belt in the Southern US.
-Some radio stations stopped playing Beatles songs, records were publicly burned, and press conferences were cancelled.
+Lennon's comments incited protests and threats, particularly throughout the Bible Belt in the Southern United States.
+Some radio stations stopped playing Beatles songs, records were publicly burned, press conferences were cancelled, and the Ku Klux Klan picketed concerts.
 The controversy coincided with the band's 1966 US tour and overshadowed press coverage of their newest album, Revolver.
-Lennon apologised repeatedly at a series of press conferences and explained that he was not comparing himself or the band to Christ.
+Lennon apologised at a series of press conferences, clarifying that he was not comparing himself to Christ.

-The controversy exacerbated the band's unhappiness with touring, which they never undertook again before their break-up in 1970; Lennon also refrained from touring in his solo career.
-Some Christian critics also found Lennon's 1971 song "Imagine" offensive.
-In 1980, Lennon was murdered by Mark David Chapman, a Christian-raised fan of the Beatles who had been alienated by Lennon's quote and lyrics from "Imagine" (although he gave other motives for the killing).
+The controversy deeply impacted the band, contributing significantly to their decision to cease touring entirely.
+In 1980, Lennon was murdered by a Christian fan of the Beatles, Mark David Chapman, who stated that Lennon's comment was a motivating factor in the killing, though he has since refuted this claim.

 Background

-In March 1966, London's Evening Standard ran a weekly series titled "How Does a Beatle Live?" that featured John Lennon, Ringo Starr, George Harrison and Paul McCartney.
+In March 1966, London's Evening Standard ran a weekly series titled "How Does a Beatle Live?" that featured individual interviews with Beatles John Lennon, Ringo Starr, George Harrison and Paul McCartney.
 The articles were written by Maureen Cleave, who knew the group well and had interviewed them regularly since the start of Beatlemania in the United Kingdom.
 She had described them three years earlier as "the darlings of Merseyside", and in February 1964 had accompanied them on their first visit to the United States.
 She chose to interview the band members individually for the lifestyle series, rather than as a group.

-Cleave carried out the interview with Lennon in February at his home, Kenwood, in Weybridge.
-Her article portrayed him as restless and searching for meaning in his life; he discussed his interest in Indian music and said he gleaned most of his knowledge from reading books.
-Among Lennon's many possessions, Cleave found a full-sized crucifix, a gorilla costume, a medieval suit of armour and a well-organised library with works by Alfred, Lord Tennyson, Jonathan Swift, Oscar Wilde, George Orwell and Aldous Huxley.
+Cleave conducted the interview with Lennon in February at Kenwood, his residence in Weybridge, Surrey.
+Her article portrayed him as restless and in search of meaning in his life; he discussed his interest in Indian music and said he gleaned most of his knowledge from reading books.
+Among Lennon's many possessions, Cleave found a full-sized crucifix, a gorilla costume, a medieval suit of armour, and a well-organised library containing works by Alfred, Lord Tennyson, Jonathan Swift, Oscar Wilde, George Orwell, and Aldous Huxley.
 Another book, Hugh J. Schonfield's The Passover Plot, had influenced Lennon's ideas about Christianity, although Cleave did not refer to it in the article.
 She mentioned that Lennon was "reading extensively about religion", and quoted him as saying: